TWhit229/mAI_Coach/Dev_tools/README.md

 The PySide6 window contains:

-- **Labeler** – load a set of videos + dataset JSONs, scrub with transport controls, tag issues, and edit metadata.
+- **Labeler** – load a set of videos + dataset JSONs, scrub with transport controls, review pose metrics/tracking quality, assign form tags, and edit metadata.
 A “Save & Finish” button appears on the last clip when the workflow is pre-seeded.
 - **Video Cutter** – mark rep segments with in/out buttons, preview playback, and export clips via `ffmpeg`.
 - **Pose Tuner** – preview up to four videos in a grid while tweaking MediaPipe thresholds and smoothing parameters.
 Inline hints explain what each slider controls.